 OSU Center for Women's Health

-The Center for Women's Health at The Ohio State University Medical Center was created, in part, to address differences in health conditions and healthcare between men and women.
+The Center for Women's Health at The Ohio State University Wexner Medical Center was created, in part, to address differences in health conditions and healthcare between men and women.
 While women may get many of the same diseases and conditions as men, women are often affected differently and treatment can vary.
 And traditionally, research is disproportionately skewed toward men's health issues.
 With women comprising more than half of our inpatient and outpatient populations, Ohio State's Medical Center created the Center for Women's Health to address women's health needs in a multidisciplinary environment dedicated to clinical care, research and education.
+Cardiologist, Laxmi Mehta, MD, leads heart care at the Center for Women's Health and is dedicated to prevention of heart disease.

 The Center for Women's Health focuses on all health concerns experienced by women across their lifespan—health services used solely by women, more commonly by women than men, or in a unique way by women as compared to men.